2002 (song)

-"2002" is a song by English singer and songwriter Anne-Marie.
-She co-wrote the song with Ed Sheeran, Julia Michaels, Benny Blanco and its producer Steve Mac.
-It was released on 20 April 2018 as the sixth single from Anne-Marie's debut studio album Speak Your Mind (2018).
-Other people officially credited as co-writers are Andreas Carlsson, George Clinton, El DeBarge, Randy DeBarge, Jay E, Ice-T, Etterlene Jordan, Kristian Lundin, Max Martin, Nelly, Alphonso Henderson, Jake Schulze and City Spud, due to co-writing or being sampled on one of the songs referenced in the chorus.
+"2002" is a song by English singer and songwriter Anne-Marie from her debut studio album Speak Your Mind (2018).
+It was released on 20 April 2018, as the sixth single from the album, 7 days before the album's release.
+She co-wrote the song with fellow English singer Ed Sheeran, alongside Julia Michaels, Benny Blanco, and its sole producer, Steve Mac.
+Other people officially credited as co-writers are Andreas Carlsson, George Clinton of Parliament-Funkadelic, El and Randy DeBarge, Jay E, Ice-T, Etterlene Jordan, Kristian Lundin, Max Martin, Nelly, Alphonso Henderson, Jake Schulze, and City Spud, due to co-writing or being sampled on one of the songs referenced in the chorus.

 "2002" was a commercial success, becoming one of Anne-Marie's most successful singles worldwide.
 It peaked at number three on the UK singles chart, becoming Anne-Marie's fourth top-ten single at the time.
 The song has also reached the top ten in seven countries, including Australia, where it reached number four, Scotland where it peaked at number 3 and Ireland were it peaked at number 2.
 It was a massive success in South Korea, topping the country's year-end chart in 2019.
+It was the first non-Korean track on the chart to achieve this result, as well as being the only foreign song, and second overall, to surpass 2.2 billion digital index points on Gaon.
+"2002" is also the fourth longest charting song in Melon history, leaving the chart after 145 weeks and the only non-Korean song to be streamed over 350 million times on the platform.